Learn the Correct Hamstring Stretch to Prevent Back Pain

 This method has very little gain for the strain involved

 The first method uses gravity to aid the stretch.
 The latter uses your arms to achieve the same effect.
-Both place unnecessary force on the discs and lower back muscles and actually have minimal impact on hamstring length as lower back fatigue predominates the length of time the stretch is performed.
+Both place unnecessary force on your discs and lower back muscles and actually have minimal impact on hamstring length as lower back fatigue predominates the duration of time the stretch is performed.

-Ultimately, pain follows and the person performing the stretch avoids the technique altogether.
-This creates a vicious cycle where lower back pain is worsened by tight hamstrings and the stretch ineffectively compounds the problem.
+Ultimately, pain follows, and you end up avoiding the need to lengthen your muscles at all.
+Doing this creates a vicious cycle where lower back pain is worsened by tight hamstrings, and the stretch ineffectively compounds the problem.

 Flaws in the standard stretch

 However, hamstrings require a significant amount of force and sustained tension to lengthen.
-It is from the leverage of the spine acting on the pelvis that is required for this lengthening to occur.
-By its very design, this technique will require unbalanced force to be placed on the lumbar disc.
+It is from the leverage of the spine acting on the pelvis that is necessary for this lengthening to occur.
+But by its very design, this technique will require an unbalanced and dangerous force on the lumbar disc.

-The average person with tight hamstrings may not have lower back pain, but is very prone to advancing towards it by using this stretch technique routinely.
-Because this stretch requires that pressure is put directly on every lumbar disc, the risk of injury to the spine is significant and very likely.
+The average person with tight hamstrings may not have lower back pain but is very prone to it by using this stretch technique routinely.
+Because it requires that you put intense pressure on every lumbar disc, there is a good chance that you may rupture your them.

 To prevent injury, it is necessary for you to provide a stable position for your back while having the most effective movement to stretch your hamstrings.
 An effective method should also provide stability for your pelvis to prevent any discomfort.
 The following stretch can help you do this.